Flow Hive

-Flow Hive is a beehive brand that has a unique honey frame designed to allow honey extraction without needing to open the beehive.
-During extraction, visibly bees are disturbed less than during other methods.
+Flow Hive is a brand of beehive with a unique honey frame, which allows honey extraction without opening the beehive.
+During extraction, bees are visibly disturbed less than by other methods.

 Design

 The honey frames contain a partially-formed honeycomb with vertical gaps that is made of a plastic free of both BPA and BPS.
-These honey frames are for use in the Langstroth hive compartment commonly called honey super that is intended for accumulation of honey by bees.
-Bees fill in these vertical gaps with wax to complete cells, and then fill these cells with honey before covering them with wax.
-When the mechanism of a frame is activated by inserting and turning a crank mechanically, the vertical gaps are offset by one half of a cell.
-This breaks the wax covering and allows the honey to flow down through the cells into a channel at the base of each frame and out into a collection vessel, obviating the need for extraction equipment such as centrifuges and filters.
-After the frame is reset, the bees remove the broken covering, and repair and refill the cells.
+These honey frames are for use in the Langstroth hive compartment, commonly called the honey super, which is intended for honey storage by bees.
+Bees fill these vertical gaps with wax to complete cells and then fill them with honey before covering them with wax.
+When the beekeeper activates the frame mechanism by inserting and turning a crank, the vertical gaps are offset by one-half of a cell.
+This breaks the wax covering and allows the honey to flow through the cells into a channel at the base of each frame and out into a collection vessel, obviating the need for extraction equipment such as centrifuges and filters.
+After the beekeeper resets the frame, the bees remove the broken covering and repair and refill the cells.

-Flow Hive honey frames comprise more plastic and plastic surface than the plastic foundations used commonly in conventional modern beekeeping.
-However, the brood chamber located in the Flow Hive below the honey super may contain hive frames that intend bees to make brood comb entirely from their own wax.
+Flow Hive honey frames comprise more plastic and plastic surfaces than the plastic foundations used commonly in conventional modern beekeeping.
+However, the brood chamber in the Flow Hive below the honey super may contain hive frames intended for bees to make brood comb entirely from their wax.

-Patents for the Flow Hive cover all designs that have split cells to drain honey.
+Patents for the Flow Hive cover all designs with split cells to drain honey.
 A company called TapComb that infringed on these patents ceased trading in late 2018.